 PIG poses a playful dilemma in public space from the moment it is unveiled.
 The idea is to make a transparent pig, about the size of a small car, placed in a public space.
 Hanging inside the pig is an illuminated sign that reads “THIS IS A COMMUNITY FUND.
 YOU CAN CONTRIBUTE TO IT IF YOU LIKE, AND WHEN YOU’VE AGREED HOW TO SPEND IT YOU CAN SPEND IT. #THEPIG”

-The Pig started touring with a first stop in Norwich (UK) at N&N Festival.
+In 2018, Pig toured in Norwich (UK) at Norfolk & Norwich Festival, in Terschelling at Oerol Festival (The Netherlands), in Moss presented by Østfold Kulturvikling (Norway), in Hull at Freedom Festival (UK), in Marseille at Travellings Festival (France), in Dundee at National Theater of Scotland (UK).
 You can follow it on www.pigzine.com, an online magazine produced by young reporters tha unscientifically document Pig as it travels around the world.

 Liquid Loft (AT) - Foreign Tongues